 Basel offers a wide selection of opportunities when it comes to further education:

-- The Advanced Study Centre of the University of Basel organises postgraduate courses for academics in employment.
+- The Advanced Studies centre of the University of Basel offers over 150 postgraduate and part-time continuing education courses in all disciplines.

 - The University of Applied Sciences Northwestern Switzerland offers a wide range of further education opportunities in all of its specialist disciplines.